-[Episcopal News Service – Boston] Old North Church is a living witness to one of the most significant chapters in American history.
+[Episcopal News Service – Boston, Massachusetts] Old North Church is a living witness to one of the most significant chapters in American history.
 Immortalized in Henry Wadsworth Longfellow’s poem “Paul Revere’s Ride,” the white spire rising above the narrow streets of Boston’s North End is where two lanterns were hung to signal the approach of British troops that started the Revolutionary War.

 But while Old North has been known as a symbol of the American fight for liberty and justice, its story is also intertwined with the national sin of slavery.